SnehaBiswas05/Consumer_Complaints_Analysis/README.md

 Institution with Maximum Complaints: The highest number of complaints came from Bank of America.

-**Complaint Types: ** Most complaints were related to Loan servicing, payments, escrow account.
+**Complaint Types**: Most complaints were related to Loan servicing, payments, escrow account.

-**Resolution Delays: ** Bank of America,TD Bank US Holding Company, HSBC North America Holdings Inc.,PayPal Holdings, Citizens Financial Group Inc., took longer to resolve complaints, indicating operational inefficiencies.
+**Resolution Delays**:Bank of America,TD Bank US Holding Company, HSBC North America Holdings Inc.,PayPal Holdings, Citizens Financial Group Inc., took longer to resolve complaints, indicating operational inefficiencies.

-**Patterns Over Time: ** There was a noticeable rise in complaints from June to August, followed by a decline from September to December.
+**Patterns Over Time**: There was a noticeable rise in complaints from June to August, followed by a decline from September to December.

 **Conclusion**